 What is scarlet fever?

 Scarlet fever, also known as scarlatina, is an infectious disease that causes a rash.
 It is associated with the same kind of bacteria that causes strep throat.
-It may also be associated with wounds or burns that become infected.
+It may also be associated with infected wounds or burns.
 The rash of scarlet fever is typically a fine, "sandpaper-like" rash that consists of small, red bumps.

 Scarlet fever most commonly occurs in children between 5 and 12 years old.